 Let me net it out for you:

-- Time In Spain changes this next Sunday, and the clocks go back an hour.
-I plan on enjoying that extra hour of sleep.
+- Time In Spain changes in the March 28, and the clocks go forward an hour.

 - This may be the last time we do the Daylight Savings change for Spain time.
 Thumbs up!